Dr. Katalina Dean D.C.

 It's a good question because it goes to the core about what drives me.
 Many years ago in my senior year of high school baseball I herniated a disc in my low back diving for a ball.
 For the next six years I was plagued with severe leg pain and low back pain.
 Pain pills were prescribed and physical therapy.
 Nothing worked.
 The pills masked it and probably created a false sense of security such that I would continue to cause more injury through my activities.
 Eventually I had surgery but continued to struggle.

 Finally, after a bad episode my mom said to try her chiropractor who had helped her headaches.
 I pretty much crawled into his office, but to my amazement I walked out with real improvement and without drugs.
+Also my allergies abated which is connected to a properly running auto immune system.

 I was in my fourth year at BYU looking to be a dentist.
 I switched to chiropractic and headed off to Palmer College of Chiropractic.
 I finished with a bachelor of Science degree and a four year doctorate in chiropractic.
 I am a distinguished fellow in Chiropractic Biophysics.